Start-ups and scale-ups

 The people in these organisations work together and cross-fertilise ideas; creating vibrant eco-systems which develop and grow companies.
 It’s an R&D hothouse of connections, cultivated by incubators, special interest groups, mentoring and peer-learning groups.

 Incubators and accelerators

 There is provision for every company’s life stage, not just in office and lab accommodation, but in support from incubators; at the University of Cambridge supported Ideaspace, St John's Innovation Centre (Europe’s oldest incubator), Babraham Institute’s BioIncubator and the Wellcome Genome Campus’ Biodata Innovation Centre The Judge Business School provides a plethora of entrepreneurship activities and support, not least of which is the Accelerate programme.
 Cambridge Enterprise facilitates the commercialisation of University spin-outs.
 There is a variety of healthcare incubation programmes too.

-The success of such programmes and organisations has resulted in greater pressure to expand the provision for start-ups and scale-ups, so these facilities will shortly come online:
+The success of such programmes and organisations has resulted in greater pressure to expand the provision for start-ups and scale-ups; these facilities opened in 20016-17: